Community development corporation

-A community development corporation (CDC) is a not-for-profit organization incorporated to provide programs, offer services and engage in other activities that promote and support community development.
+A Community Development Corporation (CDC) is a not-for-profit organization incorporated to provide programs, offer services and engage in other activities that promote and support community development.
 CDCs usually serve a geographic location such as a neighborhood or a town.
 They often focus on serving lower-income residents or struggling neighborhoods.
 They can be involved in a variety of activities including economic development, education, community organizing and real estate development.
 These organizations are often associated with the development of affordable housing.

 The first community development corporation in the United States was the Bedford Stuyvesant Restoration Corporation.

+HUD / Federal Official Definition of a Community Development Corporation

+HUD’s Section 4 Capacity Building program provides one of the clearest Federal definitions of a CDC.
+This is the official Federal program definition used to determine eligibility for Section 4 grants.
+Under that definition, a CDC must: